geoffviola/geoffviola.github.io/_posts/2019-04-11-floating-point-basics.md

 # Floating Point Exceptions

 Floating point exceptions are meant to catch errors where they occur.
-C++11 standardized a few functions for setting [environment](https://en.cppreference.com/w/cpp/header/cfenv) bits and viewing them.
+C++11 standardized a few functions for setting [environment](https://en.cppreference.com/w/cpp/header/cfenv) bits and viewing them, after an error occurs.
 I prefer GCC's actual exceptions, because it fails at the lines specified.
 They can be enabled with [feenableexcept](https://linux.die.net/man/3/feenableexcept).
 On Mac or with clang, it may require implementing it.
 There is an implementation from [ardupilot](https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_Common/missing/fenv.h#L10).

 ```
 // FE_INEXACT